sougata-github/react-advanced/challenges/README.md

    - Ensure that the `ComponentFactory` can render the correct component based on the configuration at runtime.

    - The configuration should be passed into the factory, and based on the type (e.g., `Button`, `Card`, `Modal`), the correct component should be rendered.

+8. Build a Modal Component using Compound Component Design Pattern

+   - A modal container that can house multiple child components
+   - A way to control the visibility of the modal.